Made to Measure and Bespoke Tailoring in New York City

 - J. Hilburn, suits start at $668.
 Filed for bankruptcy last year but still seems to be operational.
 Mixed reviews.

-- Alton Lane -- suits starting at $700.
-Their prices are a little ridiculous now, they're using them to play sale games...
+- Alton Lane—suits starting at $900.
+Their prices are a little ridiculous now, they're using them to play sale games and they just charge ridiculous amounts for luxury fabrics...
 Know what you're doing before you give them money.

 - LS Men's Clothing, suits start at $700